 Best of CL

-Skysports.com takes a look at the best and worst of this week's Champions League action.
+Skysports.com look at the best and worst moments from the latest Champions League action.

 Team of the week

 The Lyon striker became the seventh player in Champions League history to score four goals in a game in Wednesday's 7-1 rout of 10-man Dinamo Kiev.
 Gomis is now in esteemed company in joining Lionel Messi, Marco van Basten, Simone Inzaghi, Dado Prso, Ruud van Nistelrooy and Andriy Shevchenko as the only men to achieve the feat.
 The 26-year-old scored his first before half-time when he converted Ally Sissokho's cross from close range.
 His second was a clinical side-footed effort and he wrapped up his hat-trick with a tap-in.
 Gomis added his fourth and Lyon's sixth in the 70th minute.

 It was the proverbial David versus Goliath match-up as Basel attempted to secure their place in the last 16 of the Champions League against Manchester United.
 The Red Devils have been crowned European champions on three occasions and only needed a point in Switzerland to clinch second spot in Group C. Basel do not even have a permanent manager as Heiko Vogel is their caretaker following Thorsten Fink's exit to Hamburg.
 Vogel will have done his chances of landing the job on a full-time basis no harm after the Swiss outfit claimed a remarkable 2-1 success.
 Marco Streller opened the scoring early on and despite sitting back a little more than they would have liked, Basel rode their luck.
 They doubled their advantage late on with the impressive Alexander Frei scoring a back-post header.
 Although Phil Jones set up a tense finish United were unable to claim a leveller, leaving them contemplating the prospect of Europa League football.